creationix/haml-js/README.markdown

       Haml(src, {escapeHtmlByDefault: true})

+## Multi Lines
+Attributes can be declared on multiple lines

+      %input(class="foo"
+        name="test")
+      %input{class: "foo",
+        name: "test"}

+Note the above syntax will not work with empty attributes

+      %input(class="foo"
+        checked           <-- This is not working
+        name="test")

+You can also explcilty use the pipe operator `|` just before line break to write content on multiple lines

+      %input(        |
+        class="foo"  |
+        name="test"  |
+      )
 ## Plugins

 There are plugins in the parser for things like inline script tags, css blocks, and support for if statements and for loops.